What is a Community Cat?

 What if I see a sick or injured cat?

-Vallejo residents may bring the cat or kitten to the Humane Society or call Solano County Animal Control for assistance.
+Vallejo residents may bring the cat or kitten to the Solano County Animal Control for assistance, or call.
 Benicia residents should call Benica PD.

 Solano County Animal Control: (707) 784-4733